jamessimone/gatsby-remark-codefence/Readme.md

 - `lang`: this is determined by the language set on the triple-backtick, at the moment the following languages are supported -- Ada, C/C++, C#, Clojure, Crystal, D, Dart, Elixir, Erlang, Forth, GNU Assembly, Go, Haskell, Java, JavaScript, Kotlin, Lua, Perl, PHP, Python, R, Raku, Ruby, Rust, Scala, Swift, TypeScript, Zig
 - `version`: some of the languages supported have multiple versions that you can specify.
 Check the Codefence site for the up-to-date list, not all languages have configurable versions
 - `heading`: this is an extremely useful option, which shows a heading title for your code section (as shown in the example)
-- `artifact`: if your referenced code uses local files on your site, specify them here.
-There's an example on the Codefence site at the moment that uses Rust to write to a pre-existing file
+- `artifact`: if your code produces a file, this allows you to export that file so that it can be viewed in the results when your code is run
 - `cache` : set to false using "cache=false" on the opening line of your code if you are printing something like the current time in your examples, otherwise after the first time you use a code section, it becomes cached by Codefence.
 Otherwise, examples are cached for 24hrs at a time until their contents change.

 ## Contributions